 Treatment and prognosis

 Treatment and prognosis depend on size, location and involvement of orbital structures.
-While a superficial lesion may barely need a cosmetic excision, a deeper one may require more invasive methods involving micro-dissection, orbitotomy, and rarely intracranial exploration if the lesion extends to that extent 7.
+While superficial lesion may barely requires a cosmetic excision, a deeper one may require more invasive methods involving micro-dissection, orbitotomy, and rarely, intracranial exploration if the lesion extends to that extent 7.